AdamWu1979/EfficientCardiacMRI_T1_T2_Mapping/README.md

 </p>

 ## Contents
 -	fittingCodePy: Includes the c++ code.
 You can build it based on the cmake files provided.
 This will produce a command line executable (it only works on nifti files).
 It will also produce a dynamic library, linked to python linked to python via boost library.
-The main fitting code only depends on the eigen C++ template lirbary.
+The main fitting code only depends on the eigen C++ template library.
 -	pythonScripts: 'pyImage' is the python toolbox that I use to fit images.
 It can import dicom files directly.
 This folder also includes testing scripts in python:
 **'T1mappingResults.py'** runs the fitting algorithm to all subjects and slices.
 It sorts out the series numbers and inversion times automatically.